vmware-tanzu/velero/design/Implemented/general-progress-monitoring.md

 (for example, for a volume snapshotter, until all data has been successfully moved to persistent storage).
 The backup/restore will not fail once it reaches this phase, although an error return from a plugin could cause a backup or restore to move to "PartiallyFailed".
-If the backup is deleted (cancelled), the plug-ins will attempt to delete the snapshots and stop the data movement - this may not be possible with all storage systems.
+If the backup is deleted (cancelled), the plugins will attempt to delete the snapshots and stop the data movement - this may not be possible with all storage systems.

 In addition, for backups (but not restores), there will also be two additional phases, "Finalizing"